Why are telephone calls the preferred method for handling remote guests on radio shows?

 The problem with phone calls on the radio

-They sound bad.
+They sound terrible.

 Well, let’s be more accurate.
 They sound the same as they always have.
 That’s fine, except everything else has been steadily improving.
 Encoding algorithms are better, audio infrastructure is better, transmitters and receivers are better – telephone quality audio sounds a lot worse than it used to by comparison.